 What’s the average student debt load for Vanderbilt students?

-Vanderbilt students graduated with an average student loan balance of $23,973 in 2016, according to the Department of Education.
+Vanderbilt students graduated with a median federal student loan balance of $22,854 in 2017, according to the Department of Education.

 Does Vanderbilt offer a tuition payment plan?